rapidsai/deployment/source/tools/kubernetes/dask-operator.md

 ```

 For the scheduler pod we are also setting the `rapidsai/base` container image, mainly to ensure our Dask versions match between
 the scheduler and workers.
-We also disable Jupyter and ensure that the `dask-scheduler` command is configured.
+We ensure that the `dask-scheduler` command is configured.

 Then we configure both the Dask communication port on `8786` and the Dask dashboard on `8787` and add some probes so that Kubernetes can monitor
 the health of the scheduler.